 Students will be expected to apply for State Studentships or other research awards for which they may be eligible, for example, AHRC funding, Gates Awards or Cambridge Trusts Awards.
 The College can usually accommodate all graduate students throughout their course but after the first year this is not guaranteed.

-Tenure of a studentship is conditional upon the elected Student being accepted by the Graduate Admissions Office, Cambridge University (Applications must be submitted online via GRADSAF.
-Candidates must be graduates in law of any university in the United Kingdom or elsewhere, or be about to graduate not later than 1 September 2020.
+Tenure of a studentship is conditional upon the elected Student being accepted by the Graduate Admissions Office, Cambridge University (Candidates must be graduates in law of any university in the United Kingdom or elsewhere, or be about to graduate not later than 1 September 2021.
 They will be expected to be of outstanding academic ability.

 The award of a Studentship may be conditional upon the candidate's obtaining satisfactory results in his or her final degree examinations.
 Successful candidates will become members of the College, and will be expected to come into residence in October 2021.
 The Studentships for the PhD are renewable annually up to a maximum of three years, subject to conditions of diligence and progress.

 Application forms for Studentships are available (PDF) (Word)*.
 The completed form and references should reach the Admissions Office by 31 December, before starting the following October.
 In awarding the Studentship, first consideration will be given to candidates who nominate Gonville & Caius College as their College of first preference in their application.
-Candidates may contact Professor Jens Scherpe for further information.
+Candidates may contact Dr Kate Miles for further information.

 *Please note: if completing the form electronically, keep text inside the boxes as set - the document should not exceed four pages.